mindsphere/mindconnect-mqtt/README.md

 The sample json can be modified and accordingly the code can be updated to replace the values at runtime.
 The model name is configurable in the `mqtt-config.json` file (`MODEL_NAME` key).

+Placeholder variables in `asset_model.json`
+- `<uuid>` - It is random generated uuid
+- `<tenantId>` - It is tenant id

+---
 [Instance Payload](example_json/instance.json)
 This sample json uses `JetPumpModel` to instantiate for the current client.
 Once instantiation message is sent the desired Asset Model gets created in InsightsHub.

-The sample json can be modified and accordingly the code can be updated to replace the values at runtime.
+The sample json can be modified as per the model defined and accordingly the code can be updated to replace the values at runtime.

+Placeholder variables in `instance.json`
+- `<uuid>` - It is random generated uuid
+- `<model_name>` - It is model name used for instantiation, uses value from `mqtt-config.json` file.

+---
 [Timeseries Payload](example_json/timeseries.json)
+This sample json uses the mapped datapoints to ingest data.

+The sample json can be modified as per the data point mappings done in model and accordingly the code can be updated to replace the values at runtime.

+Placeholder variables in `timeseries.json`
+- `<curr_date_time>` - It is replaced by current date time
+- `<temperature>` - It is replaced by random integer value
+- `<humidity>` - It is replaced by random integer value

+---
 [Event Payload](example_json/event.json)
+This sample json uses the event payload for the event type `SensorInterruptEvent`.

+The sample json can be modified as per the defined eventType and accordingly the code can be updated to replace the values at runtime.

+Placeholder variables in `event.json`
+- `<uuid>` - It is random generated uuid
+- `<uuid_hex>` - It is random generated uuid's hex value
+- `<curr_date_time>` - It is replaced by current date time
+- `<severity>` - It is random generated severity for the event